 The Financial Accounting Standards Board has issued standards that the Association must consider for adoption over the next two years.
-Those standards include the following: (1) Clarifying the Scope and Accounting Guidance for Contributions Received and Contributions Made effective for the fiscal year ending June 30, 2020, (2) Revenue from Contracts with Customers effective for the fiscal year ending June 30, 2020, and (3) Leases effective for the fiscal year ending June 30, 2022.
-The Contributions standard aims to assist entities in (a) evaluating whether transactions should be accounted for as contributions or exchange transactions and (b) determining whether a contribution is conditional.
-Under Revenue from Contracts with Customers, recognition of revenue from customer contracts is a principles-based framework.
+Those standards include the following: (1) Leases effective for the fiscal year ending June 30, 2022.
 The Leases standard aims to increase transparency and comparability among organizations by recognizing lease assets and lease liabilities on the balance sheet and disclosing key information about leasing arrangements.
 Leases will be classified as finance or operating, with classification affecting the pattern and classification of expense recognition in the consolidated statement of activities.
-In conjunction with the adoption of this standard the Association expects to record a right of use asset and a corresponding lease liability in the consolidated statement of financial position.